 Old-growth Forests of the Sierra Nevada

 There are a variety of definitions for old-growth forests, but they are generally defined as forests in their later stages of development, usually referred to as late-seral or late successional.
-Approximately 4 million acres of old-growth are remaining in the Sierra Nevada.
+Approximately 4 million acres of old-growth are remaining in the Sierra Nevada, however most of the remaining stands have been highly fragmented, with the majority of old growth found only in the highest reaches of the mountains, wilderness reserves in the lower alpine zone, or in steep inaccessible stream canyons.

-Trees sizes for old-growth have been variously defined as trees over 24" diameter with medium to high canopy cover, to 30" trees and 150-200 years in age.
+Trees sizes for old-growth have been variously defined as trees over 24" diameter with medium to high canopy cover, to 30" trees; however age is the most important factor, and some ancient trees may not appear huge in girth.
+Old growth trees are—at the minimum—150-200 years in age.
 Tree size and age-related structure are a result of growing conditions, species type, elevation, and climatic conditions resulting from the diversity of ecosystems in the Sierra Nevada.

 There has been an alarming decline in old-growth forest acres and structure in the Sierra Nevada since the 1850's.
 Estimates vary on the amount of old-growth that existed in the pre-settlement era, depending on what time period is considered.
-The best estimate (SNEP 1996) states that formerly, late-successional habitat occupied roughly 67% of the mixed conifer forest landscape.
-Today, it is estimated that only 12% of mixed conifer old-growth forest remains, a staggering loss of approximately 82% of the historical acreage of old-growth found in mixed conifer forests.
+The best estimate (SNEP 1996) states that formerly, late-successional habitat occupied roughly 67 percent of the mixed conifer forest landscape.
+Today, it is estimated that only 12 percent of mixed conifer old-growth forest remains, a staggering loss of approximately 82 percent of the historical acreage of old-growth found in mixed conifer forests.

 Sierra Nevada Old Growth